ejbosia/drawbot/README.md

 This repository works with the "drawbot" project, which is a simple cartesian drawing robot.
 The program takes in binary images and "fills" them using different fill techniques.
 An eventual goal is to branch into more generic images, including color.

  - Python: code used to testing
- - C++: code used to improve performance

 **It is still in progress**

-Right now the goal is to convert to the Shapely library for python.
-Using an existing geometry processing library should help a lot with bugs in the intersection code.
+Right now, the goal is to implement Connected Fermat Spirals from my other repository.

 ## Fill Techniques
+ - Outline Fill
  - Rectilinear fill
  - Spiral fill
  - *CFS fill*